benmalcom/Benjamin_Ikeji_Project/design.md

 - The API has some limitations which needs to be worked around, for example there's no way to know which character made a quote because each quote object does not come with a character name, just character id.
 Hence we have to prefetch all the characters and look up the character id of the person who made the quote in other to get their name.
 - There's only one unified character endpoint as each movie does not have an endpoint to fetch its own characters, hence we have to fetch the same characters endpoint for all movies.
+- Since the API is not robust enough, I adopted some self-sourced resources in the `/data/metaInformation.json` file to further improve the UI/UX.